jggautier/dataverse-scripts/README.md

 - #### unlock_datasets.py

 ### curation-report.py
-This script creates an overview of datasets created in a Dataverse-based installation in a given time frame, which can be useful for regular curation.
+This script creates an overview of datasets created in a Dataverse installation in a given time frame, which can be useful for regular curation.

 ### get_dataset_metadata_of_all_installations.py
-This script downloads dataset metadata of as many known Dataverse-based installations as possible.
+This script downloads dataset metadata of as many known Dataverse installations as possible.
 Used to create the dataset at https://doi.org/10.7910/DVN/DCDKZQ.

 ### Misc
 - #### publish_multiple_datasets.command
-  This script publishes the unpublished datasets or draft versions in a given dataverse.
+  This script publishes the unpublished datasets or draft versions in a given Dataverse collection.
 - #### split_table.py
   This script splits a given CSV file into many csv files based on the unique values in a given column.
 It's like the opposite of a JOIN.
 - #### combine_tables.py